-Jeep may remain in Toledo after all
+Signs positive for Jeep Wrangler to remain in Toledo

 The uproar over Jeep Wrangler production possibly moving out of Toledo during the last several weeks may have been premature.